-The trendline indicator is quite similar to what we witness in horizontal support and resistance charts, except sloping lines.
+The trendline indicator is quite similar to what we witness in horizontal support and resistance charts, except for sloping lines.

 Here’s what a trendline indicator appears:

-A look at the trendline reflects support level across the chart.
+A look at the trendline reflects the support level across the chart.
 A similar trendline drawn across the high price points will act as the resistance level.
 When drawing trendlines, make sure to focus on significant price points (2-3) across a given period.
 So, if suitable, one can draw two parallel trendlines to identify a trading region.